At-Risk Animals

 View more..

-Royce is on the at-risk list due to behavior.
-He is not thriving in the care center and while he is making some progress in coming out of his shell, the shelter environment is not conducive to him making continued progress due to his sensitivity to environmental stimuli (loud noises, sudden movements, etc.).
-He has begun to deteriorate and can escalate/re-direct with little warning.
-He shows curious behaviors but can be easily triggered.
+Tontin is on the At Risk list due to behavior.
+He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+His owner describes him as independent and likes to keep to himself.
+He has not warmed up despite staff using treats to build a positive association.
 Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
-He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat with sensitivities to loud noises and a potential for overstimulation.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+Medically Tontin is matted, but otherwise healthy.

 View more..